-Plants believed to have medicinal qualities were used to treat many human maladies, oftentimes in conjunction with the performance of healing ceremonies or prayer.
+Plants believed to have medicinal qualities were used to treat many human illnesses, oftentimes in conjunction with the performance of healing ceremonies or prayer.

 Plants, or preparations there from, were chewed, applied topically, ingested, used for bathing, or they might have been used exclusively in ceremonial practices.

-Various parts of plants (roots, stems, leaves, flowers, bark, etc. ) were used, depending on the particular species or the particular purpose.
+Various parts of plants (roots, stems, leaves, flowers, bark, etc. ) were used depending on the particular species or the particular purpose.
 Roots or leaves might be ground into a powder, which then might be mixed with water or other ingredients to make a poultice.
-The boiling of leaves or twigs or roots – or even the whole plant- was often done to create a tea for drinking or a decoction in which the patient was bathed.
+The boiling of leaves or twigs or roots, or even the entire plant, was often performed to create a tea for drinking or a decoction in which the patient was bathed.

 In New Mexico, each linguistic group has their own names for the native plants that they have traditionally used.